 Tar Heels and Hoosiers Head to the Polls

-Walter Shapiro - Roll Call / Yale University - @MrWalterShapiro, Frank Newport - Gallup Poll - @gallup, Robert Dion - Professor of Political Science, Evansville University, Kerry Haynie - Professor of Political Science, Duke University, Joel Kotkin - Chapman University
+Walter Shapiro - Roll Call / Yale University - @MrWalterShapiro, Frank Newport - Gallup Poll - @gallup, Robert Dion - Professor of Political Science, Evansville University, Kerry Haynie - Professor of Political Science, Duke University, Joel Kotkin - fellow in Urban Futures at Chapman University